rweichler/cylinder/README.md

 are here.
 The only ones I have coded so far are the cube inside, cube outside, and the icon roll.

+There is no preference menu where you can set this yet, but you can just edit the Lua file and change it yourself.

 Currently there isn't a binding to set the alpha of the icons, but I'm working on that.

 There are some performance problems with manipulating the icons (just manipulating the page is fine).
 I'm going to investigate that soon.